 Imagineers “interred” at the Haunted Mansion

-The first headstone is for Imagineer Marc Davis worked on both the Haunted Mansion and Pirates of the Caribbean.
+The first headstone is for Imagineer Marc Davis who worked on both the Haunted Mansion and Pirates of the Caribbean.

 Yale Gracey (along with Rolly Crump) crafted and tested many of the effects seen in the Mansion.
 His effects skills earned him the title of “Master” Gracey as you see on this haunted tombstone.

 Disney background artist Claude Coats became a show designer for the company and helped to design the Mansion’s many environments.